What is a Factoring Company?: Small Business Options

 You can complete the questionnaire on altLINE’s website to get a quote.
 A specialist from the company will call you back to discuss your options.

-altLINE does not have a minimum credit score or time in business.
+altLINE does not require a minimum credit score or a specified time in business.
 It does require a minimum monthly revenue of $15,000.

 Riviera Finance

-- Discount rate: start at 2%
+• Discount rate: starts at 2%

 It’s also a good option for businesses that need funds quickly.
 Once approved, the company provides funding for invoices within 24 hours.
 Advance rates go up to 95%.